 Yet, for me, we must not make the goal to only quiet the protests and get things back to normal.
 It is “the normal” that is the problem, and my prayer is that we can all come together, especially Christ-followers, and work with others to create a new and better future for all.

-So, for me, as a Shepherd, my main focus is on pain of black and brown communities and to let them know that I can see what they are seeing too.
+Let us see the pain happening in black and brown communities and let them know we can see what they are seeing too.
 I can see “a people” that have continually been wronged and need voices from all aspects of society to say out loud to our circles of influence, “We see what you see, and we mourn with you and will look for ways to help bring change!”

-Humanity and Family, and not politics, frame the world for me, and I care deeply about human suffering and consider George, my brother.
+Humanity and family, not politics, frames the world for me.
+I care deeply about human suffering and consider George Floyd, my brother.
 I do genuinely care about the indigenous people groups whose stores were burned down in Minnesota and other small businesses and corporations who have suffered theft and losses during this.
 I pray they can forgive the perpetrators as well.

 In some states, where rulings were considered by Pastors to be unjust, thousands of pastors defied court orders and met anyway.
-This defiance, and this is only my opinion, is the same rebellion expressed in a “different” way.
+This defiance and this is only my opinion, is the same rebellion expressed in a “different” way.
 However, if a Pastor makes a wrong call and has an outbreak of COVID-19 because of his gathering, it could have deadly consequences, even more than burning down stores and property loss.
 I oppose that and call both of them wrong.
-Thankfully and soon, our team will be rolling out some opportunities for all of us to gather as the Governor, and the authorities deem things to be safe.
-One of the first things we will be doing is calling all of us together to pray for God’s help and that he would give us the courage to turn the word “justice” into a reality for all God’s children.